This World War two era ( WW2 ) vegan Christmas pudding revives an old British recipe from the 1940s.

 - Remove the lid and check the pudding for doneness.
 Watch out for escaping steam.
 If the pudding looks too wet or not completely cooked in the middle then steam again for 30 minutes and check again.

-- To reheat, place pudding back in the saucepan and steadily simmer for 60 minutes to reheat thoroughly.
+- To reheat, place the pudding back in the pudding bowl and steadily simmer for 30 minutes to reheat.

 - Cover the pudding basin tightly with cling-film/Seram wrap.
 Pierce the film several times to allow steam to escape.